-This paper examines the impact of providing informal care to elderly parents on caregivers' subjective well-being using unique data from the "Preference Parameters Study" of Osaka University, a nationally representative survey conducted in Japan.
-The estimation results indicate heterogeneous effects: while informal elderly care does not have a significant impact on the happiness level of married caregivers regardless of whether they take care of their own parents or parents-in law and whether or not they reside with them, it has a negative and significant impact on the happiness level of unmarried caregivers.
-These findings call for more attention to be paid to unmarried caregivers, who presumably receive less support from family members and tend to be more vulnerable to negative income shocks than their married counterparts.
+We also examine the impact of providing informal care to elderly parents on caregivers' subjective well-being using unique data from the "Preference Parameters Study" of Osaka University, a nationally representative survey conducted in Japan.
+The estimation results indicate heterogeneous effects: while informal parental care does not have a significant impact on the happiness level of married children regardless of whether they take care of their own parents or parents-in law and whether or not they reside with them, it has a negative and significant impact on the happiness level of unmarried children.
+However, the adverse effect of parental care provision is found to be attenuated if the children have received inter vivos transfers or financial assistance from their parents.
+This suggests that parents save pursuant to a strategic bequest motive and that parent-child relations are governed by an exchange motive.
+The findings of this chapter also call for more attention to be paid to unmarried caregivers, who presumably receive less support, both emotional and physical, from family members and tend to be more vulnerable to negative income shocks than their married counterparts.